genesis95/StayAwakePro/README.md

 1. **Launch the app** – Protection starts automatically.
 2. **Minimize** – Closing the window minimizes it to the tray.
 3. **Restore or exit** – Right-click the tray icon to restore or quit.
-4. To start automatically with Windows, enable the option in Settings.
+4. **Start automatically with Windows** - enable the option in Settings.

 ---